rob-blackbourn/JetBlack.Http/Examples/ExampleUsingControllerWithAttributes/README.md

-# Example Using Fluent Config
+# Example Using a Controller

-This example demonstrates how to configure the server using fluent configuration.
+This example demonstrates how to use a controller class with routing attributes.

+Attributes were not included in the library, as they can be implemented by downstream packages.